nonomino/dotfiles/READMe.md

 * [plank](https://github.com/ricotz/plank) dock
 * touchpad gestures with [fusuma](https://github.com/iberianpig/fusuma)

+> INFO: I use [chezmoi](https://chezmoi.io/) to manage my dotfiles.
+If you have not used chezmoi before, the organisation of this repo may initially confuse you.

 ## Gallery

 ## Credits
 This setup was possible only because of:

 * [hidayry/dotfiles-bspwm](https://github.com/hidayry/dotfiles-bspwm/) and all the people whose  config I've shamelessly stolen.
 * The awesome community on [r/unixporn](https://reddit.com/r/unixporn)
 * Various GNU/Linux and _(insert tool name)_ forums.